umedvedev/ember-cli-code-coverage-action/README.md

 ```

 You can also specify a custom `coverage-file` (defaults to `./coverage/coverage-summary.json`),
+If ember app located not in the root of a repo you should also specify  `working-directory` option.

 and a `coverage-indicator`, which defaults to `statement` (which defines which type of coverage will be used).